 - A Cognos Viewer Portlet to run reports inside the portal tab

 - A web page or RSS feed to list internal company information

 In Cognos Analytics the UI was completely revamped.
 The concept of Tabs and Portal Tabs no longer exist.
 Public Folders/My Folders is now Team Content/My Content.
 Tabs are now folders.
 At first glance, long-time Portal Tab users and administrators may be afraid to make this jump.
 However, it’s not something to be afraid of.

 Since 11.0.5, the ability to create extensions and map them to user roles has virtually replaced the need for Portal Tabs.
 The five techniques highlighted above can be easily setup to provide the same capabilities in Cognos Analytics.

-- The search capability in Cognos 11 is greatly improved and baked right into the Navigation Bar.
+- The search capability in Cognos Analytics is greatly improved and baked right into the Navigation Bar.
 There is no need to run index jobs and the results are much more accurate.
-The addition of the Recent report run list also makes it easy to find the last 5-20 reports you ran.
+The addition of the recent report run list also makes it easy to find the last 5-20 reports you ran.
 Both buttons can also be hidden for each role.

 - By default, the center screen shows the recent reports, but since there is a specific button for this, it makes sense to use it to show a report or dashboard here.
 This can also be setup to be unique for each role.